WHO WE ARE

 WE ARE VOOM FOUNDATION

-VOOM Foundation was born from the vision of Dr. Vincent Ohaju, Medical Director for Trauma Services at CHI St. Joseph Health in Bryan, Texas.
+VOOM Foundation was born from the vision of Dr. Vincent Ohaju, Chief of Surgery & Medical Director for Trauma Services at CHI St. Joseph Health in Bryan, Texas.
 Originally from the town of Ihitte, in South Eastern Nigeria, Dr. Ohaju had personally witnessed the effects of inadequate available medical care on friends and family.
 His father, Vincent Obioma Ohaju passed away in 1983 at the age of 56 due to complications from pulmonary aspiration.
 A simple procedure such as bronchosocopy readily available in even the smallest hospital in the United States could have prevented his demise.

 It was a close and personal reminder to Dr. Ohaju that over 95% of the people in Nigeria live without essential medical services.
-In 2016 the World Health Organization ranked Nigeria 187 out of 190 countries in healthcare.
+In 2016 the World Health Organization ranked Nigeria 163 out of 190 countries in healthcare.

 The Nigerian healthcare system is poorly developed and suffers from several recent epidemics.
 Despite Nigerian’s strategic position in Africa, the country is greatly underserved in the healthcare sphere.
 Health facilities, expertise, personnel, medical equipment and major diagnostic modalities are inadequate, especially in rural areas.

-VOOM Foundation was born from the vision of Dr. Vincent Ohaju, Medical Director for Trauma Services at CHI St. Joseph Health in Bryan, Texas.
+VOOM Foundation was born from the vision of Dr. Vincent Ohaju, Chief of Surgery & Medical Director for Trauma Services at CHI St. Joseph Health in Bryan, Texas.
 Originally from the town of Ihitte, in South Eastern Nigeria, Dr. Ohaju had personally witnessed the effects of inadequate available medical care on friends and family.
 His father, Vincent Obioma Ohaju passed away in 1983 at the age of 56 due to complications from pulmonary aspiration.
 A simple procedure such as bronchosocopy readily available in even the smallest hospital in the United States could have prevented his demise.

 It was a close and personal reminder to Dr. Ohaju that over 95% of the people in Nigeria live without essential medical services.
-In 2016 the World Health Organization ranked Nigeria 187 out of 190 countries in healthcare.
+In 2016 the World Health Organization ranked Nigeria 163 out of 190 countries in healthcare.

 The Nigerian healthcare system is poorly developed and suffers from several recent epidemics.
 Despite Nigerian’s strategic position in Africa, the country is greatly underserved in the healthcare sphere.
 Health facilities, expertise, personnel, medical equipment and major diagnostic modalities are inadequate, especially in rural areas.